bones-codes/the_colonel/README.md

 Since the created directory is prefixed appropriately, it is hidden by the rootkit.
 Keycodes and their values are captured from the keyboard /dev/input/event file and written to /opt/__col_log/evlog.txt (keylog).
 The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt.
 The rootkit also automatically hides the keylogger PID.

-Keylog translation is currently handled by the Python [translation module](../master/irc/key.py) accessed remotely via the IRC bot or locally through the rtcmd command-line program.
+Keylog translation is currently handled by the custom Python [translation module](../master/irc/key.py) accessed remotely via the IRC bot or locally through the rtcmd command-line program.
 The translation is done using custom keymaps built using the linux/input.h file.

 On removal of the Colonel, the custom logs and directory are deleted.